mathunje/sbewh/README.md

 ## Requirements

-Our C++20 code (for the propagation) requires has following (optional) dependencies.
-Older versions may work too.
+Our code was written using the C++20 standard and requires the following dependencies.
+Version numbers refer to the the ones used in development.

+C++ (compiler??)
 - FFTW 3.3.10
 - Boost version >= 1.53
 - zlib 1.3.1